 As readers dive into a book, they are transported somewhere else.
 Our mind relays images we create from the words on the pages.
 Reading takes us places, sometimes where we’ve been before and other times places we never thought imaginable.
 (I personally have never been to Hogwarts, but I felt like I was there throughout the Harry Potter series).

-When working with a new client who is having trouble showing because he or she has developed a reliance on telling, I offer this exercise: pick one childhood memory that you have.
+When working with a new book writing client who is having trouble showing because he or she has developed a reliance on telling, I offer this exercise: pick one childhood memory that you have.
 Really pause and reflect on that memory.
 Now, write about five or six sentences about it.
 Let’s do it again.
 This time, include details such as what you saw, smelled, heard, touched, or tasted.
 Write the paragraph with those sensory details.
 Take a look at your two paragraphs.
 Which one feels better?

 Our senses are ingredients for the perfect cake.
 Sight is the eggs.
 Touch is the flour.
 Each sense melds with the other, coming together to create a decadent self-rising treat.
 Your senses allow you to add texture to a multi-sensory story so that it is beautiful, delicious, and immensely gratifying.
 Let’s take a look at these ingredients and find ways to incorporate them in your own literary recipes:

 See: Sight is a beautiful thing.
 It may be the easiest sense to describe to readers, but it can also be the most deceiving.
 Why?
 Because writers can fall prey to telling readers what they have seen rather than showing.
 Let’s say you went to Washington, DC, and saw the Washington Monument for the first time.
 You could say: The monument was tall and white.
 Or: The white monument towered over us.
 It had a pointed top that appeared to sway if you looked at it closely.
 When describing what is being seen, consider the following: color, shape, size, structure, and, if applicable, movement.